How do you access params[:model][:field] in Rails 4? -

 - if have

-available when form submitted. - in rails 4, you're supposed write method
+form_for @model,params[:model]available when form submitted. furthermore, if form has 2 attributesattr1,attr2,params[:model][:attr1],params[:model][:attr2]available when form submitted. - in rails 4, you're supposed write method

-. - you'd use
+model_paramssaysparams.require(:model).permit(:attr1, :attr2). - you'd use

-however, do if need 1 of fields form? if needed params[:model][:attr1]
+however, do if need 1 of fields form? if needed params[:model][:attr1]?

 example: